Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Frequently Asked Questions

 How Do Van Shoes Fit?

-Vans shoes belong to the true to size side of the spectrum, which makes it a whole lot easier for lifters to find a pair of shoes that properly fits.
-One thing you should keep in mind though is that Vans are not available in half sizes.
+Vans shoes belong to the true-to-size side of the spectrum, making it a lot easier for lifters to find a pair of shoes that properly fit.
+You should remember that Vans are not available in half sizes.
 So if you’re usually in between two sizes, I recommend that you size up instead of sizing down.
 As such, if you typically wear a size 10 ½, you should go for a size 11.

 How Long Will Van Shoes Last?

 Vans are rather durable, but regular use makes them prone to wear and tear.
 How long Vans shoes will last depends on the stress you put them through.
 Generally speaking, a pair of Vans can last for about two years.
 A little maintenance here and there can prolong that period.

 It’s a good thing that Vans have durable soles, but what really counts when performing squats is the firmness and flatness of the sole.
 The firmness allows you to push against the ground, while the flatness of the sole lets you bring your foot close to the ground as much as possible.
 Since Vans shoes feature flat, firm, non-slip, and squishy soles, you can push your legs against the ground with a lot of energy turnover.
 This means you’ll have no issues squatting in Vans.
 Or deadlifting in Vans.
 The performance, however, won’t be on the same level as when squatting using a traditional lifting shoe.